ravinderbhattoo/PDMaterialPoints/documenter/src/shapes.md

 # Shapes

-This page lists the shapes that are available in PDMesh.
-These shapes can be used to create meshes (see [`create`](@ref)), which can then be used for simulations.
+This page lists the shapes that are available in PDMaterialPoints.
+These shapes can be used to create material-point-geometries (see [`create`](@ref)), which can then be used for simulations.
 The following shapes are available:

 - [`Cone`](@ref)
 - [`Cuboid`](@ref)